-The main problem of NSEC [2] is that it allows enumeration of zone contents.
+The main problem of NSEC (Arends, Sisson, Blacka, & Laurie, 2008) (Weiler & Blacka, 2013) is that it allows the enumeration of zone contents.
 An attacker can successively go through the NSEC chain and can thus determine all the entries of a zone, which is known as zone walking.